 • All practices must be implemented by May 1 of the following year.

-• Cost-share is for upgrading an existing failing system and is not available for new home construction.
+• Cost-share is for upgrading a complete, existing failing system and is not available for new home construction.

 Cost-Share funds are not available for practices started before cost-share contract is approved and required signatures obtained.